Cottony Soft Rot (White Mold)

 Disease Cycle

 During late summer/early fall, S. sclerotiorum produces sclerotia that germinates and produces hyphae directly on the surface or inside of infected plant tissue.
-The following spring, these structures sometimes produce fruiting bodies called apothecia which have thin stalks with small, cup-like structures.
+The following spring, these structures sometimes produce fruiting bodies called apothecia, which have thin stalks with small, cup-like structures.
 Eventually, the ascospores are released and carried by the wind to susceptible hosts where they cause new infections.
-The optimal conditions for infection are cool temperatures (60°-70°F).
+The optimal conditions for infection are cool temperatures (60 °F to 70 °F).